bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Right.
 We don't have to re-explain how inscriptions work: you just put this data in the witness, and most nodes wouldn't even look at it.
 They're very small, like you said because not much else is happening with the transaction.

-Sjors Provoost:

-Right.

-Aaron van Wirdum:

 This is the idea.
 Okay, go on.

 Sjors Provoost: 00:07:14

 It does mean they're a little smaller than expected.
 Then, if you really look at how Bitcoin Core deals with things like the mempool and how transactions are relayed to other nodes before they go in a block: they were assuming that was happening at about seven transactions per second.
 With SegWit, that increased a bit.
 For this type of usage, it should be slightly higher, too.
 The new release contains some improvements to handle these higher numbers.